-The American Midwest is on full display in this list of the 15 best small towns to visit across the state:
+I’m an Illinois local (born and raised) and have explored all that the state has to offer.
+The American Midwest is on full display in this list I created of the 15 best small towns to visit in Illinois:

 Consistently ranked as one of the best places to visit in the American Midwest, Galena is a big draw for honeymooners, foodies, and city dwellers who need a little rest and relaxation.
 It used to be a mining community and now is one of the top two tourism stops in Illinois.
 Just about 3,500 people call Galena home and they know first-hand that there is plenty to do.

 Elmhurst’s most popular resident is undoubtedly Carl Sandburg, a Chicago poet who brought a lot of positive attention to the city and the state.
-Visit the Elmhurst Historical Museum to view some of the poets’ archives.
+I recommenda visit to Elmhurst Historical Museum to view some of the poets’ archives.

 The town was founded in the 19th century and attracts a large number of artists – and their wealthy patrons.
 Elmhurst College has a reputation as a progressive liberal arts school, and the reputation spills over into town.
 If you’re looking for a sleepy town to get lost in, or maybe start the next great American novel, give Elmhurst a try.